 Age appears to be a risk factor for brain tumors in dogs - 95% of canine meningiomas occur in dogs over 7 years old.

-Brachycephalic (short-nose) breeds such as Boxers, English Bulldogs, and Boston Terriers, seem to have the highest incidence of brain tumors among dogs and other domestic animals.
-For some reasons, these short-nose breeds are especially prone to glial tumors.
+Brachycephalic (short-nosed) breeds such as Boxers, English Bulldogs, and Boston Terriers, seem to have the highest incidence of brain tumors among dogs and other domestic animals.
+For some reasons, these short-nosed breeds are especially prone to glial tumors.

-It has also been found that the incidence of brain tumors in Golden Retrievers is rather high.
-Golden Retrievers are particularly prone to meningiomas.Back to Tab
+It has also been found that the incidence of primary brain tumors in Golden Retrievers is rather high.
+Golden Retrievers and dolichocephalic breeds (long nosed breeds such as whippets, great danes, bloodhounds, German shepherds, etc.) are particularly prone to meningiomas.Back to Tab

 Diagnosis of canine brain tumors can include: